kcajeel/music-library/README.md

 - `-h/--help` and `-v/--version` CLI args work ✅
 - TUI displays songs from database ✅
 - TUI search works ✅
-- Add New Song works ✅
+- New Song works ✅
 - Edit Song works ✅
 - Delete Song works ✅

-## TODO
-- Implement function to get count of total songs
-- Check if table view will scroll down with more songs.
-If not, implement it
-- Cleanup code and try to optimize
+All project features are completed!

+I will continue testing the UI and fixing bugs as I find them, but in the general case this application is complete.

 ## To Run This Application: